patching...

 The proposed constitutional amendment is on the ballot this fall.

-Rybak’s and Coleman’s argument isn’t unique.
-A survey the county filled out estimated that provisional ballots would have cost Hennepin $193,150 for the 2008 election plus $44,625 in startup costs.
+Rybak’s and Coleman’s argument isn’t unique. estimated that provisional ballots would have cost Hennepin $193,150 for the 2008 election plus $44,625 in startup costs.

 Opponents also say that it would disenfranchise those without photo identification, believed to be primarily Democrats, and hurt same-day voter registration.